General Information

 Lost and Found

-Clothing, snow boots, tennis shoes, and other personal articles should be labeled with the child’s full name.
+Clothing, snow boots, shoes, and other personal articles should be labeled with the student’s full name.
 Lost articles may be reclaimed by identifying them in the school office.
 Unclaimed items will be donated to charity periodically throughout the school year.

 Communications Sent Home